Registration is now available! Summer camps and offerings available for all ages and skill levels.

 What programs are available to assist with the cost of tuition?

 The Center for Music offers financial aid, hardship, and merit scholarships.
-We also accept third party payments.
+We also accept third party payments, including the Ohio ACE Program and NEON funding.
 More information can be found on our Enrollment & Aid page.

 How do I withdraw?

 In the event that a customer chooses to withdraw from any Center for Music program, they must submit written notice to the Enrollment and Customer Service (ECS) office.
 ECS will notify the customer of their remaining financial responsibility.
 Notice given to only the instructor is not considered proper notification.